Q: What is a Distribution Substation?

 Q: From the time construction is finished how long until the substation is energized?

-A. Energizing of the transformers in the substation happens immediately after construction.
-Then, testing and commissioning of the substation equipment lasts for about two weeks.
+A: Testing and commissioning of the substation equipment lasts for about two months after construction is complete.
+Then, the transformer is energized and ready to serve customer load.
 Some small PUD trucks may be seen driving to and from the site during this time.
-Once testing is complete, the substation begins serving customer load.

 Q: How and when can residents and property owners provide public comment on the siting of the new substation?

 A: The PUD is always open to hear public comment.
 You can share your public comments on the siting of either the Leavenworth or Chelan substations using the public comment form on the substation webpages (Leavenworth – Chelan) or by emailing email@example.com or calling 509-661-4294.
 All comments are shared with PUD Commissioners and made public.

 The PUD is also required to follow the Conditional Use Permitting (CUP) process when property is acquired for building a new substation.
 Depending on where the final determination is made for each of the substations, the PUD will work with either Chelan County Planning Department or the municipal planning departments in the appropriate area.
 If a site is located within the Urban Growth Area, but outside city limits, Chelan County will follow municipal requirements.
 For example, in Chelan, the current potential sites both lie outside the city limits and the Urban Growth Boundary so the CUP will be handled by Chelan County Planning.